psychoinformatics-de/studyforrest-www/content/pages/annot_speech.rst

 Any content of the audio-movie stimulus that cannot be inferred from the regular DVD release is provided as an annotation.
-This is the transcript of the additional voicover narrator that describes the visual content of the movie.
+This is the transcript of the additional voice-over narrator that describes the visual content of the movie.

 .. raw:: html